-16A.
-Audit Committee Financial Expert
+16 A. Audit Committee Financial Expert

-Mr James Merselis was an independent director and a member of the Audit Committee until his resignation as a director in May 2022.
 Mr Tom Lindsay is an independent director who joined as a member of the Audit Committee in October 2022.
-Our board of directors has determined that Mr James Merselis and Mr Tom Lindsay meet the definition of an audit committee financial expert, as defined in Item 401 of Regulation S-K.
+Our board of directors has determined that Mr Tom Lindsay meet the definition of an audit committee financial expert, as defined in Item 401 of Regulation S-K.